 The following statement gives you an overview about which type of personal data are collected for which purpose and on which legal basis they are collected.
 Personal data are all data which relate to you personally, e.g. name, address, email addresses, user conduct.
 We also inform you on your rights with regard to us as the controller.

 By merely using this website for information purposes, OSARTIS will automatically collect and store information in the server log files your browser transmits to us.
 These data are technically necessary in order for us to display this website to you and assure stability and security (the legal basis is Art.
-6 (1) Sentence 1 lit. f GDPR):
+6 (1) lit. f GDPR):

 OSARTIS will not attribute these data to specific persons, and these data will not be combined with other data sources.
 These data will be stored exclusively on servers in the EU.
-Once the data have been used for the above-mentioned purposes, OSARTIS will erase the data after seven days.
+Once the data have been used for the above-mentioned purposes, OSARTIS will delete the data after seven days.

 When you address enquiries to us, we will ask for your name, your contact details as well as other information we need from you.
 We use the data provided by you to answer enquiries.
 The legal basis is Art.
-6 (1) lit. b) and f) GDPR.
+6 (1) lit. b and f GDPR.

-We only forward your data to third parties if you have given your express consent, to the extent this is necessary to fulfil the tasks you have given us, or to the extent there is a legal obligation to do so.
+We only forward your data to third parties if you have given your express consent, to the extent this is necessary to fulfil the tasks you have given us or to the extent there is a legal obligation to do so.
 If we have your data processed by processors, such processors are bound by contracts pursuant to Art.
 28 GDPR.